The Kingsway

 | Lot Size | Large; deep lots on winding streets | Very large; among the deepest ravine lots in west Toronto | Large; more varied lot configurations |

-| Ravine Access | Walkable from most addresses | Adjacent; some homes back directly onto the Humber | Walkable; slightly more removed from the water |
+| Ravine Access | Walkable from many addresses | Adjacent; some homes back directly onto the Humber | Walkable; slightly more removed from the water |

-| Village Strip / Amenity | The Kingsway BIA; independent, walkable | None within neighbourhood; drive to BW Village or Kingsway strip | Limited; nearby Islington Village and BW Village |
+| Village Strip / Amenity | The Kingsway BIA; independent, walkable | None within neighbourhood; drive to Bloor West or the Kingsway strip | Limited; nearby Islington Village and Bloor West Village |

 | Schools (Independent) | Kingsway College School JK-8 on Dundas; Senior School on Lake Shore | No dedicated independent school within neighbourhood | No dedicated independent school within neighbourhood |